tylerchinen/tylerchinen.github.io/projects/octopussculpture.md

 <img class="ui image" src="../images/octoDetails.JPG" width = "500">
 <img class="ui image" src="../images/octoFinal.JPG" width = "500">

-Lastly we have our final piece, after the cement was chipped away and removed from the plaster mold, I was able to wash it clean and then add the final touches with paint to add color and varnish to give the octopus a wet look.
+Lastly, I have my final piece, after the cement was chipped away and removed from the plaster mold, I was able to wash it clean and then add the final touches with paint to add color and varnish to give the octopus a wet look.
 Overall the process was extensive but beneficial to be able to learn about all of the differnet processes that go into making- what looks like a simple sculpture that may otherwise be overlooked by those who do not have knowledge of this process.